Get The Help You Deserve

 Construction Site Safety Regulations and Compliance:

-Having knowledge of the legal framework that applies to the jurisdiction in which you work will be of great importance to knowing the rights that should be recognized by the company in which you work.
-We always recommend our community be informed about these rights in order to avoid abuses and any arbitrary action against you.
-In the case of construction sites, a series of mandatory regulations apply, as well as labor rights, that should protect workers from any incident in sight.
+Knowing the legal framework that applies to the jurisdiction in which you work is crucial to understanding the rights that should be recognized by the company in which you work.
+We always recommend informing our community about these rights to avoid abuses and arbitrary action against you.
+In the case of construction sites, a series of mandatory regulations and labor rights apply that should protect workers from any incident in sight.

 Many of them lost their lives in the process, and their names went unjustly unnoticed.
 Today, this has changed.
 There are now laws that protect human integrity above all else.